pooyalrad/paper_P/journal.md

 My cool paper
 # me and my friends

 This is the intro to my paper.
+[A and D 2019].